PayBy/botim-money-docs/demos/hosted-paypage.md

    Input the payment amount and click **Pay Now**.

 3. **Complete the Transaction**
-   You will be redirected to the **PayBy hosted checkout** page.
+   You will be redirected to the **Botim Money Business hosted checkout** page.
 Use the test environment’s bank and Botim Money Business account credentials to simulate the payment process.

    Find the APK and test account details [here](/demos/testaccount).